What is a cookie banner?

 What must be included in the cookie banner?

-First of all, there should be a short text explaining what the banner is for, what happens when the various buttons are clicked, what happens when you click "Accept" and, above all, how to refuse cookies!
+First of all, there should be a short text explaining what the banner is for, what happens when the various buttons are clicked, and what happens when you click "Accept" and, most importantly, how to reject cookies!

 Under this text there are usually 3 different buttons: